sagemath/trac_to_gh/Issue 6879.md

 # Issue 6879: Elliptic curve constructor does not check if the base is a field properly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6879

 Original creator: cremona